 SHORT STORIES

-RIGHTS SOLD TO Città del silenzio
+RIGHTS SOLD TO

-Italian
+Città del silenzio Italian

 Manuscript in Spanish.
 Euskadi and Italian.

 - Pages 260

 - Published in

 - December 2020

 Como si todo hubiera pasado

 [As If It Were All Behind Us]

 Dare to deal with "The Thing".
 Twenty years of stories about the Basque country conflict.

 The 42 short stories in this book, written between 1999 and 2018, deal with the conflict in the Basque Country in Spain, or what Zaldua and his friends refer to as La Cosa ('The Thing', in English).
 Zaldua takes us back to that past that is becoming increasingly alien to us through stories that reveal the complexity of Basque society, the bonds of affection, the closeness that could exist between very different actors in the conflict, the social tensions that were sometimes played out openly-a demonstration against one of ETA's actions and a counter-demonstration in favour of the same-or behind closed doors-a conversation between friends in which they purposely avoid any political issues.
 Zaldua gives us a glimpse into Basque society's relationship with violence, bringing us into the post-ETA period in the last section, in which his somewhat caustic outlook illustrates the still ongoing challenges: the difficulty in confronting the past, the construction of self-interested narratives and the fragility of memory

 This book is a large piece of wire made from the social mesh of an era, a swab with which Zaldua, like a scientist in a white robe, collects social samples that were hidden in the very matter of reality [...]
 This book is also the scalpel that parsimoniously cuts open those human holes that time and memory cover up, as if nothing had happened.
 Estado Crítico

-71 70
+75 74

 Pablo Gallego Boutou Born in Madrid in 1989, he is an actor, writer and cultural mediator.
-With a degree in Acting from RESAD, he is currently taking a Master's Degree in Film Acting at the Central de Cine and a Master's Degree in Creative Writing at the Universidad Complutense de Madrid.
 He has written the poetry books Oboedescere (XXVIII Poetry Prize of the National Contest of Young Creators of the Community of Madrid) and Nival (XXIV International Poetry Prize Luis Feria).
 Bar Urgel is his first novel.
-A tribute to the bar, one of Spain's quintessential institutions, through an original and fresh novel that portrays with empathy and humor the conflicts caused by the normalization of hate speech with an extraordinary use of a range of voices and registers.
-Reasoning of the Diana Zaforteza Award's Jury, formed by Héctor Abad, Isabel Coixet, Aixa de la Cruz, Ignacio Martínez de Pisón and Azahara Alonso.
+A tribute to the bar, one of Spain's quintessential institutions, that portrays with empathy and humor the conflicts caused by the normalization of hate speech.
+Diana Zaforteza Award's Jury Bar Urgel paints a city with its difficulties and its bar life.
+Written under the influence of coffee and tortilla snacks, it is one of the great debuts of the season.
+El Confidencial A good coming-of-age novel whose poetry manages to express itself, and can even do so in any bar in Carabanchel.ABC Cultural